hggramke/rpi-nodejs-vending/basic coding process.md

-The basics of coding a

-SNACK MACHINE
-With a Raspberry Pi 4 computer
+The basics of coding a Snack Machine with a Raspberry Pi 4 computer
-By Henry Gramke
-4-H 2024

 # **Table of Contents** {#table-of-contents}